Sustainable land transport

 Our vision is for all vehicles to run on cleaner energy by 2040.
 New registrations of diesel cars and taxis have been banned from 2025, while all new registrations of cars and taxis will be of cleaner energy models from 2030.

-Alongside the decarbonisation of the power grid, the electrification of vehicles will be a key measure to green our land transport sector.
-To support electric vehicle (EV) adoption, we have introduced a suite of measures, including tax incentives, regulations and standards, and expanded our EV charger network.
+Electrification of vehicles will be a key measure to green our land transport sector, alongside the decarbonisation of the power grid.
+To support electric vehicle (EV) adoption, we have introduced a suite of measures, including tax incentives, regulations and standards, and charger deployment.

 Supporting active mobility